jsterlibs/jster-cf-api/README.md

 * `ping` returns a `pong` text for testing
 * `stargazers` returns the amount of stargazers related to a repository.
 This needs extra config (see below)

-To get started with the workers, copy `denoflare.tpl.json` as `.denoflare` and make sure you [denoflare](https://denoflare.dev/) installed.
+To get started with the workers, copy `denoflare.tpl.json` as `.denoflare` and make sure [denoflare](https://denoflare.dev/) is installed.

+> For now, you have to use the `master` version (i.e. `https://raw.githubusercontent.com/skymethod/denoflare/master/cli/cli.ts`) since the SSL feature is only there

 To run a worker locally, use `vr worker:serve-<worker name>`.